 #2 – Non-Cumulative Preference shares

-In case of non cumulative preferred shares there are no legal obligation on the company to pay past accumulated dividends.
-If a company does not pay dividends on account of business exigency or otherwise, shareholders have no right to claim unpaid dividend in the future.
+In the case of non-cumulative preferred shares of stock, the company has no legal obligation to pay past accumulated dividends.
+If a company does not pay dividends on business necessity or otherwise, shareholders have no right to claim unpaid dividends in the future.

 source: businesswire.com